 Even though summer is a great time to look into sunscreens, and which ones are the best for you, it’s important to wear sunscreen in the winter and on cloudy days, too.

-You want to make sure that your sunscreen protects against UVA and UVB rays.
+You want to make sure that your sunscreen protects against UVA and UVB rays, a broad spectrum sunscreen protects against both.
 UVA refers to Ultra Violet A rays, which penetrate deep through the epidermis into the lower layers of skin known as the dermis.
 UVB refers to Ultra Violet B, which penetrate the upper layers of the skin and cause the skin to burn.

 Both UVA and UVB ray cause damage, so you’ll want protection from both.